pivot-access-ltd/bma-offline-docs/src/ansible-playbooks-reference-6367.md

 <a href="#heading--Finding-the-new-rack-controller"><h3 id="heading--Finding-the-new-rack-controller">Finding the new rack controller</h3></a>

-**how does the operator find the newly-installed rack controller?**
-*The rack should be accessible at the host IP address, just as if you had installed it there manually*
+The rack controller should be accessible at the specified host IP address, just as if you had installed it there manually.

 <a href="#heading--MAAS-de-installation"><h3 id="heading--MAAS-de-installation">MAAS de-installation</h3></a>

 As an operator, you want to be able to revert the MAAS setup installed by this playbook, such that the machine is clean of all MAAS packages or snaps.
 In order to teardown a MAAS deployment, you can run a separate entry-point within the playbook to teardown the installed MAAS packages or snaps.
-This entry-point is provided in the playbook to remove the installation that the default entry-point provides. **What does that last sentence mean, exactly?**
-*Running the other playbooks with the default configuration will install a MAAS.
-Running this playbook with the default configuration with perfectly undo the default install ie: metrics aren't enabled by default, so we don't uninstall metrics by default.*
+This entry-point is provided in the playbook to remove the installation that the default entry-point provides: Running this playbook with the default configuration with perfectly undo the default installation.

-You must back up the database and MAAS configuration, if desired.
+You must [back up](/t/how-to-back-up-maas/5096) the database and MAAS configuration, if desired.
 The target machine is restored state prior to installation, with no MAAS, directories, or files present on the system.

-**How does one do this, exactly?**
-*In theory this is the same as backing up any other MAAS DB and MAAS Config, we have [this doc](https://maas.io/docs/how-to-back-up-maas) on maas.io that should cover this.*

 <a href="#heading--MAAS-high-availability"><h3 id="heading--MAAS-high-availability">MAAS high availability</h3></a>